-The regulations for the production of Chianti Classico
+The rules for making Chianti Classico

 Chianti Classico

-At first glance, the categories and production rules for Chianti Classico may not seem entirely clear to some.
-Here is a brief, simple overview of the production regulations laid down by law.Chianti Classico, Chianti Classico Riserva, Chianti Classico Gran Selezione: certain rules apply to these three categories of the Chianti Classico wine region.
-Not every red wine produced in the Chianti Classico wine region can be called Chianti Classico.
-Origin from a specific area alone is not enough.
-An extensive catalog of criteria and strict production regulations are intended to help guarantee the originality, terroir and high quality of these wines.
-In 1996, the DOCG Chianti Classico was recognized as an independent designation of origin, establishing its distinctiveness and independence from other Chianti wines once and for all.
-This production disciplinary was revised again in 2002 and 2013.
+The categories and production rules for Chianti Classico might seem a bit unclear at first glance.
+Here's a quick, simple overview of the legally defined production regulations.
+Chianti Classico, Chianti Classico Riserva, Chianti Classico Gran Selezione: Specific rules apply to these three categories within the Chianti Classico wine region.
+Not every red wine produced in the Chianti Classico area can actually be called that.
+Just coming from a certain region isn't enough.
+A comprehensive list of criteria and strict production rules are there to help guarantee the authenticity, terroir, and high quality of these wines.
+In 1996, Chianti Classico DOCG was recognized as an independent designation of origin, which finally established its distinctiveness and independence from other Chianti wines.
+These production rules were revised again in 2002 and 2013.

-The grape varieties for Chianti Classico
+The Grape Varieties for Chianti Classico

-• at least 80 to 100 % Sangiovese
+• at least 80 to 100% Sangiovese

 • at least 12.0% for Chianti Classico DOCG